 HPCHDP2E: [Your CDSID]@hpchdp2e.hpc.ford.com

-S drive is needed to put your code there to be able to run them in HPC.

-Figure 5: Putty configuration

-In order to use HPCHDP2E you need to request access for Environment - Standard PROD in SCAVehicle domain via Access Management Website.

 When you have the access to HPC edge node at hpclogin.hpc.ford.com, it DOES NOT mean that you can access HPCHDP2E.

+In order to use HPCHDP2E you need to request access for “Environment - Standard PROD” in SCAVehicle domain via Access Management Website.

 If the access is denied, that probably because you are not added to the GDIADZ zone.
 Go to this link and follow the instruction to request for the access to GDIADZ.
 After your access request has been approved, you are able to login into the HPCHDP2E.

+In addition, S drive is needed to put your code there to be able to run them in HPC (see section 1.5.2).

 Next, we need to configure putty to use the Kerberos ticket we set up earlier:

 Select Connection>SSH>Auth>GSSAPI